 Disability Living Allowance will continue to be available to new claimants under 16.

-If you haven't already claimed DLA and you're 65 or over and have care or supervision needs, you should consider claiming Attendance Allowance instead.
+If you haven't already claimed DLA and you're 65 or over, and have care or supervision needs, you should consider claiming Attendance Allowance instead.

-If you already receive Disability Living Allowance and your circumstances change, you will normally be invited to claim PIP.
-You will not have the choice to stay on Disability Living Allowance.
+If you already receive Disability Living Allowance and your circumstances change, you'll normally be invited to claim PIP.
+You'll not have the choice to stay on Disability Living Allowance.